Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 ```

 ## Configure a service hook for PR events
 Service hooks are a VSTS feature that can alert external services when certain events occur.
-For this sample, you'll want to set up a service hook for PR events, your azure function will be notified when a pull request changes.
+For this sample, you'll want to set up a service hook for PR events, your Azure function will be notified when a pull request changes.
 In order to receive `POST` requests from VSTS when pull requests change, you will need to provide the service hook with the Azure function URL.

 For this sample you will need to configure 2 service hooks.
 The first will be for the **Pull request created** and the second will be for the **Pull request updated** event.